lter/LTER-core-metabase/docs/populate.md

 See [installation here](quick_start.md).

 This guide walks you through populating LTER-core-metabase for generating EML, and addresses frequently encountered problems.
+(CV means "controlled vocabulary" as in parent table, not as in the LTER Controlled Vocabulary Thesaurus.)

 ## What to do with each schema